-All students in school receive high quality teaching which is differentiated to meet the needs of pupils.
+All students in school receive high quality teaching which is adapted to meet the needs of pupils.
 Teachers are responsible and accountable for the progress and development of pupils in their class including where students access support from teaching assistants.
-Year group teams regularly review the progress of all pupils, including those at risk of underachievement.
+Year group teams regularly review the progress of all pupils, including those at risk of underachievement informed by data analysis.
 Appropriate provision and adjustments will be put in place for those students who are underachieving.

-Students will only be identified as having special educational needs if they don't make adequate progress once these interventions are in place.
 The decision to place a student on the SEND register will be made after consideration of SATs results and other data.
 Any decision will be made after consultation with parents.
 For those students with higher levels of need, we work closely with external agencies and professionals with the agreement of parents.